|

 rocCurve(boolean interpolate)

-Returns the receiver operating characteristic (ROC) curve for the cases ordered by score. |
+Returns the receiver operating characteristic (ROC) curve for

 String |